-PAY RANGE: EP28
+PAY RANGE: N30

-CHIEF TRAFFIC ENGINEER
+CHIEF TRAFFIC AND STREET LIGHTING ENGINEER

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

 1. The position must perform the work in the Streets Department.

 2. This position must direct the City's traffic engineering and maintenance program and the street lighting and energy management program through subordinate engineering and technical supervisors and contractors.